oeg-upm/kg-scenarios-eval/query-performance/REF-bench/data/README.md

-The data dumps in RDF for the Wikidata subset of Movies and Actors can be found in this link: https://delicias.dia.fi.upm.es/nextcloud/index.php/s/btEyPHnn2fwjgfE
+The data dumps in RDF for REF-bench (original and new datasets) can be found in this link: https://delicias.dia.fi.upm.es/nextcloud/index.php/s/btEyPHnn2fwjgfE

 The dataset contains the following graphs:
 * Standard Reification (original)